isc-projects/kea/doc/guide/classify.rst

 Client Classification Overview
 ==============================

-In certain cases it is useful to differentiate between different types of clients and treat them accordingly.
+In certain cases it is useful to differentiate among different types of clients and treat them accordingly.
 Common reasons include:

 -  The clients represent different pieces of topology, e.g. a cable modem is not the same as the clients behind that modem.

--  The clients have different behavior, e.g. a smart phone behaves differently from a laptop.
+-  The clients have different behavior, e.g. a smartphone behaves differently from a laptop.

 -  The clients require different values for some options, e.g. a